 Melanoma is a skin cancer that starts in melanocytes (cells that make melanin), which give skin its pigment, or color.
 Sometimes these cells change, often because of damage caused by sun exposure.
 Over time, this damage may result in cancer.

 Melanoma skin cancer usually appears as an:

 - Irregular brown, black and/or red spot or

 - Existing mole that begins to change color, size or shape

 Melanoma appears most commonly on the trunk area in fair-skinned men and on the lower legs in fair-skinned women.
 In dark-skinned people, melanoma appears most frequently on the palms, the soles of the feet and the skin under nails.
 If caught early, melanoma is often curable.

-Melanoma is divided into several types.
+Melanoma skin cancer is divided into several types.
 The treatment and outlook for each is different.